Vyral/base-template/_posts/2023-02-01-valentine-s-your-way-giveaway.md

 Packages include: @thesucculentshopba , @rusticchophouse , @arworkshoptulsaok, @charcuteray, @welltownbrewing, @tulsapoppi, @valkyrietulsa, @taverntulsa.Don't forget: you can share our pinned post on Facebook or Instagram for an extra entry! 🤞.All you have to do to enter is…👉 Click the link below and fill out the form with your contact information👉 Leave a review on Google👉 Share our Facebook post for 1 extra entry

-It's that easy! 👏.Enter to Win with this link: [https://bit.ly/TWGValentine](https://bit.ly/TWGValentine)
+It's that easy! 👏

+Enter to Win with this link: [https://bit.ly/TWGValentine](https://bit.ly/TWGValentine)

 {% include youtube.html %}